shanetroyan/GrizzDefense/README.md

 # GrizzDefense
-# A group project with 5 team members who constructed a tower defense game in the Unity game engine with a website .
+# A group project with 5 team members who constructed a tower defense game in the Unity game engine (written in C#) with a website .
 # Authors:
 # Austin Lee (Team Lead- Scrum Master)
 # Garrett Pascoe (Game Mechanics and Development)